 About us

-MineWatch Nevada County is a community campaign to oppose the reopening of the Idaho-Maryland Mine.
+MineWatch is a community-wide, volunteer-driven campaign led by Community Environmental Advocates Foundation that brings together a coalition of residents, businesses, and nonprofit groups to oppose the reopening of the Idaho-Maryland Mine.

-Our mission is to share community perspectives and research in a single place, and act as a centralized hub to help people learn and take action.
+This website is designed to share community perspectives and research in a single place.
+It also acts as a centralized hub to help people learn and take action.

 We are residents, businesses, and nonprofits who are impacted by the proposed mining operations.